GamlinUK/ClansLite/README.md

 The `/clanadmin` command is purely for server admins only.

-2 arguments are implemented which are:
+3 arguments are implemented which are:
 * `/clanadmin save` - which will save all current clan info to the `clans.yml` data file.
 * `/clanadmin reload` - This reloads the plugins `config.yml` & the `messages.yml` files from disk.
+* `/clanadmin about` - This give you an overview of the plugin's core information.

 ## Permissions
 ClansLite comes with `8` permissions: